Department: Natural and Quantiative Sciences

 Holy Cross College’s Mission: The Mission of Holy Cross College is to educate and form global citizens with the competence to see and the courage to act.
-Holy Cross is a Catholic college that advances the apostolic mission of the Congregation of Holy Cross.
+Holy Cross is a Catholic college that advances the apostolic mission of the Brothers of Holy Cross.
 Our practical, experiential, liberal arts curriculum applies timeless truths to contemporary life and leads people to wholeness in the image of Christ.

 Our hiring practices reflect this missional commitment to being a Christ-centered institution.